ember-learn/guides-source/guides/release/components-update/helper-functions.md

 ### Named Arguments

-Helpers can also receive named arguments, which can allow us to create easier to read APIs.
-For instance, we could provide the `start` and `length` arguments to `substring` as named arguments instead of positional arguments.
+Helpers can also receive named arguments, which can allow us to create APIs that are easier to read.
+For instance, we could provide the `start` and `length` arguments to the `substring` helper as _named arguments_ instead of positional arguments, which is what we are currently using.
 This can also make it easier to provide default values for arguments.

 ```js {data-filename="app/helpers/substring.js"}
 import { helper } from "@ember/component/helper";